vincecao/vincecao.github.io/blog/source/_posts/move-to-chrome-os-with-my-hp.md

 ![](https://i.imgur.com/cjuKvBR.png)

-4. Make sure **BACKUP ALL YOUR DATA** for target laptop.
-Then restart laptop with ubuntu mate live USB
+4. Make sure **BACKUP ALL YOUR DATA** for the target laptop.
+Then restart the laptop with ubuntu mate live USB
-5. In terminal
+5. In the terminal

 ```bash